 The glaze for the cake is simple and only requires two ingredients: powdered sugar and lemon juice.
 Remember that lemon you zested earlier, use the juice from that for this simple glaze.

 In a bowl, whisk together the powdered sugar and lemon juice until smooth.
 You want the mixture to be thick but pourable.
 Once the cake is completely cooled, drizzle the glaze overtop.

 However, if you wanted to skip the glaze, you could always dust the top of the cake with powdered sugar.
 This cake is also delicious served with a side of berries.

-Lemon polenta cake is a great dessert to make for anyone who is gluten or dairy sensitive.
+Lemon polenta cake is a great dessert to make for anyone who is gluten sensitive.
 Because it uses cornmeal and almond flour instead of traditional flour, it’s a safe choice for those avoiding gluten.

 Here are some other delicious gluten-free desserts and treats that will make even gluten eaters happy!